Exclusive One-Off Designer Hats For The Races

-With the Ladies day race season now fast approaching, now is the time to start looking for that special designer hat for the races.
+When the ladies day season approaches, it’s time to start looking for those special designer hats for the races.

-In the lead up to the races, Nigel personally creates one off exclusives for each boutique so you can be sure whether you are looking for an Ascot hat, Aintree hat or hat for the races no one else will be in the same stunning creation.
-With an extensive array of colours, use of only the highest quality fabrics and trims and an unrivalled use of styles, you can be sure that when wearing a Nigel Rayment hat design at that special event, heads will turn...
-For the right reasons.
+In the lead up to the races, Nigel personally creates one-off exclusives for each boutique.
+So you can be sure, whether you are looking for a hat for Ascot, Aintree or elsewhere, no-one else will be in the same stunning creation.
+With an extensive array of colours, use of only the highest quality fabrics and trims and an unrivalled use of styles, you can be sure that when wearing a Nigel Rayment hat design at that special event, heads will turn...for the right reasons.

 What you wear to Royal Ascot is as important as what you win at this world-famous race meet.
 This key social event in the British sporting calendar is not only a show-ground for some of the most brilliant racehorses in the world but also a fashion parade for race goers.